 Please take the time to carefully review options and requirements for participation in the AVSDA program:

-Apply to foster, train, and (provided you meet all criteria), adopt an AVSDA dog.
+Apply to (provided you meet all criteria) adopt an AVSDA service dog candidate.

 AVSDA offers two different one-year-long training tracks to help you train your own service dog:

 Students who do not yet have a dog first complete the Handler Training Program at KCC, and later attend dog training with their AVSDA provided dogs at the AVSDA Training Facility.

 2. Students who already have an approved service dog candidate complete a comprehensive dog assessment to determine suitability.
 Approved dogs begin a short skills course at the AVSDA Training Facility while students are also enrolled in the Handler Training Program through KCC (where they attend without their dogs!)

 Tuition is paid by either the enrolled student's Illinois Veteran's Grant (directly to KCC) or entirely by AVSDA.

 AVSDA pays for surgical neutering and first year vaccinations of AVSDA provided dogs at an AVSDA veterinary hospital.